Ronaldo next: The 7 players Man Utd have signed from Serie A since 2000

-We’ve taken a look at the last six players the Red Devils have signed from Serie A to see how their imports from Italy have generally fared.
+We’ve taken a look at the last seven players they have signed from Serie A to see how their imports from Italy have generally fared.

 Note: we’ve not included players initially signed for the youth team, so Davide Petrucci and Federico Macheda miss out.
 Sorry.

-We’re not exactly sure how to sum up Pogba’s second spell at United since he was re-signed in a world record transfer three years ago.
+We’re not exactly sure how to sum up Pogba’s second spell at United since he was re-signed in a world record transfer four-and-a-half years ago.